codekhal/DJU_programming/english_midterm.md

 ### Grammer: Present continuous

-> Use the present continuous to talk about activities in progress at the time of writing or that have started but not finished
+Use the present continuous to talk about activities in progress at the time of writing or that have started but not finished

-Ramon is talking on the phone.
-He's finding out the arrival time. (activities in progress) We are learning about how ideas spread. (action started but not finished) The new trend is contributing to higher costs. (change in progress)
+> Ramon is talking on the phone.
+He's finding out the arrival time. (activities in progress)

+> We are learning about how ideas spread. (action started but not finished)

+> The new trend is contributing to higher costs. (change in progress)

-> Use the present continuous with words like today, this week, or time periods around the present.
+Use the present continuous with words like today, this week, or time periods around the present.

-This week I am studying for exams.
+> This week I am studying for exams.

-These days, more guests are reusing their towels in hotels.
+> These days, more guests are reusing their towels in hotels.

-> To form the present continous, use the verb to be and then the -ing form of the main verb.
+To form the present continous, use the verb to be and then the -ing form of the main verb.

-> If the verb ends in e, delete the e and add -ing.
+If the verb ends in e, delete the e and add -ing.

-use -> using
+> use -> using

-chnage -> changing
+> change -> changing

-lose -> losing
+> lose -> losing

-> Use the present continuous to talk about changes.
+Use the present continuous to talk about changes.
 For example, changing, becoming, growing, increasing.

-TV ads are becoming like short movies.
+> TV ads are becoming like short movies.

-The Internet is changing the way companies advertise.
+> The Internet is changing the way companies advertise.

-> Some verbs are not used with the present continuous.
+Some verbs are not used with the present continuous.
 For example, know, want, need, understand, like, love, believe, see, hear.

-I want to go with you, but I'm studying right now.
+> I want to go with you, but I'm studying right now.

 ## <02> How do colors affect the way we feel?